Understanding Why Your Surrogate May Need a Late Amniocentesis Test

 What is an amniocentesis and when is it necessary?

 An amniocentesis is completed as part of a diagnostic screening to evaluate the risk of a fetus having chromosomal abnormalities such as Down syndrome.
-Typically it is only ordered following a poor or inconclusive test result on a triple test, NT scan, or other non-invasive diagnostic test .
+Typically, it is only ordered following a poor or inconclusive test result on a triple test, NT scan, or other non-invasive diagnostic test .
 In some cases, as a precaution, an amniocentesis may be performed electively.

 - To evaluate lung maturity preceding a premature delivery.

 The follow-up and recovery of a late amniocentesis is similar to that of one performed in the second trimester.
-Your surrogate may experience some leaking, discomfort at the needle injection site, and general tenderness.
-In general, however, doctors consider the procedure safer at this later stage of pregnancy.
+Your surrogate may experience some leaking, discomfort at the needle injection site and general tenderness.
+However, doctors consider the procedure safer at this later stage of pregnancy.
 If a doctor suggests a third-trimester amniocentesis, you will need to consult with your case specialist and your surrogate’s doctor right away.
 In most cases, it is not advisable to decline the test at this stage.